localstack/docs/content/en/user-guide/web-application/stack-insights/index.md

 To get started, the `LOCALSTACK_API_KEY` environment variable needs to be configured.
 The system will start making your events accessible on the LocalStack [Web Application dashboard](https://app.localstack.cloud/dashboard).

 {{< alert title="Data Privacy" >}}
-Data privacy is one of our key concerns and is collected only in an anonymized way.
+Data privacy is one of our key concerns, hence data is collected only in an anonymized way.
 No sensitive information about your application is ever exposed.
-The data is only used to provide insights into the usage of LocalStack and to improve the product.
+The data is only used to provide you with insights into the usage of LocalStack and to improve the product.
 {{< /alert >}}

 ## Getting started